the1lab/1lab/src/Cat/Functor/Kan/Isbell.lagda.md

 ```

 Next we prove that Copresheaves are co-complete this is a direct consequence of opposites swapping completeness for cocompletess,
-together with completeness of the functor category and Sets
+together with completeness of the functor category and Sets.
 ```agda
 module _ {o ℓ} (C : Precategory o ℓ) where